pagesjaunes/nlp-bo-ui-kit/README.md

 ## Configuration

-The Labelliser requires 3 mandatory properties, as shown above.
+The Labeller requires 3 mandatory properties, as shown above.

 You need to pass the `sentence` as a string that needs to be labelled.

-In `prelabelled` you can fill in a list describing an external labellisation that has to be taken into account at the start of the component.
+In `prelabelled` you can fill in a list describing an external labelling that has to be taken into account at the start of the component.

-You can use `wordlistCallback` which acts like an event handler and fires each time a modification is done in the labelling, to get the result in the parent component and do whatever treatment you need with it.
+You can use `wordlistCallback` which acts like an event handler and fires each time a modification is done in the component, to get the result in the parent and treat it accordingly.

-There are also 4 optional properties :
+There are also 4 optional properties:

 - `labelList` is the list of labels that can be attributed to an expression for the labelling
 - `colorList`is the list of names or hexadecimal codes for the colors that will be associated to each label
 - `readonly` determines wether the component can be used to edit the labelling of a sentence or just to display it, set by default to false
 - `copyToClipBoard` shows a button to copy the sentence to the clipboard, set by default to true

-## Functionalities
+## Features

-### Component functionalities :
+### Component features
 - In edit mode, each word is clickable.
 You can select one word by clicking on it.
 If you click on 2 different words, it will select them and all the words in between.
-You can also unselect words by clicking outside of the component, or by clicking on an already selected word (if you unselect the first or last word, it only unselect it, but if you select a word in between them, it will unselect all the words).
+- You can also unselect words by clicking outside of the component, or by clicking on an already selected word (if you unselect the first or last word, it only unselect it, but if you select a word in between them, it will unselect all the words).
 - After selecting an expression, a pop-in is displayed, which allows you to see the list of available labels.
 Click on one label to attribute it to the selection.
 You also have an input the search for a label by name.